These low carb double chocolate mini muffins are fudgy, soft, and delicious! Gluten free, keto, and sugar free recipe.

 - Add in the chocolate chips and stir well.

-- Divide the mixture between mini muffin cups that have been lined with mini muffin cases.
-The mixture should fill around 16 cases to about two-thirds full.
+- Divide the mixture between the lined mini muffin cups - the mixture should fill around 20 cases to about two-thirds full.

 - Bake for 15-18 minutes until firm on top.
 Leave for 5 minutes to cool.

 1.6g net carbs per serving of two mini muffins

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.